 I am originally from small-town southern California—Redlands, in San Bernardino County.
 With my wife, Deb, and our family I’ve spent more than a dozen years living and reporting from outside the United States, mainly in Japan, Malaysia, and China, plus England, Australia, Ghana, and other parts of Africa.
 Within the United States we’ve lived for extended periods in Texas, California, and Washington state.
 Those years of travel have led to a number of books and have profoundly shaped my view of my home country.
 Deb and I are now based in Washington D.C.

-My magazine writing has been mainly for The Atlantic, which I joined as a staff member in the late 1970s and for which I will continue as a contributing writer.
+My magazine writing has been mainly for The Atlantic, which I joined as a staff member in the late 1970s and for which I am now a contributing writer.
 A full list of my books is below.
 The most recent of them is Our Towns: A 100,000-Mile Journey into the Heart of America, which grew from an Atlantic project and was co-authored with Deb Fallows.
 That was also the basis of our recent HBO film Our Towns and of our new Our Towns Civic Foundation.